vdaas/vald/docs/user-guides/client-api-config.md

 # Client API Config

 Vald provides client libraries for indexing vectors, searching approximate nearest neighbor vectors, and removing indexing vectors.
-Each request allows setting configuration for user demands.
+Each request allows setting request configuration for user demands.
-Please select the section which you need.
+Please select the section you need.

 Please also see each API document.